makersacademy/CV/README.md

 ## Experience

+**Self Employed Bitcoin Broker** (September 2013 - June 2014)

+- Set up a viable business by finding profitable artbitrage opportunities whilst minimizing any fees incurred through the banking system
+- Created a website using PHP, MySQL, html and javascript with self taught knowledge
+- Deployed the website on AWS but never went live

 **Emtec Products Ltd** (September 2016 - September 2017)
 *Junior Acoustic Engineer*
 **Emtec Products Ltd** (Summers of 2012 - 2016)
 *Junior Site Manager*

+Notes

+During a year out of University in 2014, a friend and I set up a Bitcoin Brokering business.
+We managed to set up a viable business by finding profitable artbitrage opportunities whilst minimizing any fees incurred through the banking system.
+This included developing a professional relationship with a major UK Bitcoin Exchange, and we were invited to their inaugral *Professional Bitcoin Brokers* meet.
+After a few months of trading, we decided to create a website using PHP, MySQL, html and javascript to minimise fees even further.
+We had never been taught any programming languages and embarked on the project utilising primarily youtube and stackoverflow.
+Despite finishing the project and deploying it on Amazon Web Services, we never went live as we weren't confident about handling financial transactions with our self learnt knowledge.